jakobkarlstrand/AftonbladetCodeTest/README.md

  -   Options for increasing/decreasing number of puzzle pieces
  -   Fancy animations instead of snapping back to place
  -   Responsiveness
- -   Add support for using images instead of webcam feed
+ -   Add support for using images in addition to webcam feed

 ## Final thoughts
 Definitely a very fun test!
 I have less experience working with `<canvas>` so I definitely learned a lot during this session.